 Kansas City Royals Odds

-Our odds tool below makes it easy to find the latest spread, moneyline and totals odds for today’s game at multiple sportsbooks in Iowa.
-Click on any odds to go directly to the online sportsbook, claim your bonus and start making your bets.
+Our odds tool below makes it easy to find lines for the next Royals game, other game props, plus futures bets on the Royals as offered at sportsbooks in Iowa.
+Click on any odds to go directly to an Iowa sportsbook, claim your bonus, and start making your bets.

 Today’s Royals odds